rudolfgrauberger/jpms-multi-modules-example/README.md

 ./mvnw clean package
 ```

-After building and packaging you have the folder `./mods` with the `com.example.app.jar` and `com.example.module.jar` and the `./lib` folder with a all our dependency jars.
+After building and packaging you have the folder `./mods` with the `module-0.0.1-SNAPSHOT.jar` and `app-0.0.1-SNAPSHOT.jar` and the `./lib` folder with a all our dependency jars.

 Now we can start our application with the following command (requires java 11 or java 17):